 Appeals to Crown Court or High Court

 The fee for Magistrates’ Court cases does not include the costs of an appeal to the Crown Court or High Court.

-- Meet with your solicitor, in person or by phone, to provide instructions on what happened
+- Meet with your solicitor, in person or by phone, (whichever you prefer), to provide instructions on what happened

 - We will consider initial disclosure, and any other evidence and provide advice on evidence, plea and sentencing options